xbeat/Machine-Learning/README.md

 Model explainability is crucial in machine learning, allowing us to understand and interpret the decisions made by complex models.
 This guide will explore various techniques and tools for explaining models using Python.

+## Mastering Python Loops Efficient Repetition

+Understanding Loop Basics in Python

+The fundamental building blocks of iteration in Python are loops, which enable code execution multiple times with different data.
+Loops provide an efficient way to handle repetitive tasks while maintaining clean and maintainable code structures.

 ## Transformers The Dominant AI Architecture for Sequential Tasks

 Understanding Recurrent Neural Networks (RNN)